jvaleroliet/sonomayrit/_projects/2402refuge.md

 year: 2024
 ---

-This selection traces the arabic roots of flamenco starting from the modern fusion sounds.
 First in Madrid, then in Sevilla and finally in Tangier, the selection goes from flamenco-jazz to andalusian music.

 <br>
 <br>